kukuu/KAFKA/README.md

 # KAFKA
+This Kafka integration provides a robust, scalable foundation for real-time alert processing while maintaining system reliability and performance.
+The implementation follows best practices for both development and production environments, with comprehensive testing and monitoring to ensure system stability.

-Kafka Integration Setup &amp; Implementation Guide for Law Enforcement - LE.
+The following below  are Kafka Integration Setup &amp; Implementation Guide for Law Enforcement - LE.

 ##  Data Flow Architecture